tensorflow/tfjs-models/body-pix/README-v2.md

 #### Returns

 It returns a `Promise` that resolves with a `PersonSegmentation` object.
 Multiple people in the image get merged into a single binary mask.
+In addition to `width`, `height`, and `data` fields, `PersonSegmentation` object also has a field `pose`.
+Although the segmentation covers every person in the image, the pose works when there is 1 person in the image.

 ```javascript